facebookincubator/velox/velox/docs/develop/connectors.rst

 HiveConnector
 ~~~~~~~~~~~~~
-The HiveConnector extends the `createDataSource` connector API to create instances of HiveDataSource.
+The HiveConnector implements the `createDataSource` connector API to create instances of HiveDataSource.
-It also extends the `createDataSink` connector API to create instances of HiveDataSink.
+It also implements the `createDataSink` connector API to create instances of HiveDataSink.
 One of the parameters to these APIs is `ConnectorQueryCtx`, which provides means to specify a
 memory pool and connector configuration.